RazuvaevDD/OpenCVTgBot/README.md

 # OpenCVTgBot
-Telegram bot for processing bultimedia using OpenCV
+Telegram bot for processing multimedia using OpenCV